Adams County, Indiana!

 Picture credit to Berne Library Staff!

-Military: added 12 obits for those KIA in World War II; updated Vietnam page
+Military: added 10 obits for World War II KIAs

 Adding faces to the names of those who have served our country in the military during any conflict.
 Most families have a picture of grandpa in his military uniform while serving during World War II, Korea, or Vietnam.
 Some have more recent photos of men and women curently serving.
 A lucky few have treasured pictures of veterans of the American Revolution, the War of 1812, the Civil War, the Spanish-American War, etc. Please share those photographs of Adams County men and women who served our country in the military during times of war.
 Send picture with a short bio to Margie Pearce to put a face to our heroes.